CityOfNewYork/nyco-wp-boilerplate/README.md

 and the `wp-config.php` file.
 Be sure to make sure the database configuration is the same in both.

+# wp-cli
+To use `wp-cli`, run `docker-compose exec wordpress /bin/wp` before your command.
+Optionally, create an alias `alias wp="docker-compose exec wordpress /bin/wp"` so you don't have to type out the entire command.

 # Todo
 - [ ] Configure `wp-config.php` to use `.env` variables
 - [ ] Set up `wp-cli` to manage users and plugins on initilization of the wordpress image